carentour-dev/carentour-dev/README.md

 ```

 For local development, copy `supabase/functions/send-staff-invite/.env.example` to `.env` in the same directory and add your key so `supabase functions serve` picks it up.

+### Vercel configuration

+1. Open your project in the Vercel dashboard and navigate to **Settings → Environment Variables**.
+2. Add or update the following variables (all environments you deploy to):
+   - `TEAM_ACCOUNT_INVITE_REDIRECT_URL` → `https://www.carentour.com/staff/onboarding`
+   - `RESEND_STAFF_INVITE_FROM` (if you want your branded sender) → e.g. `Care N Tour Admin <admin@carentour.com>`
+   - Ensure `RESEND_API_KEY` and any other existing secrets are still present.
+3. Save the variables, then trigger a redeploy (either by pressing **Redeploy** on the latest deployment or by pushing a new commit) so the updated values are available to the API route.
+4. After the redeploy, send yourself a new staff invite to confirm the link opens the onboarding flow and the email uses the desired sender.

 ---